ABOUT JOSEPH HAYES

 • My live collaborations include spoken-word performances with renown composer and author David Amram; with jazz trumpeter Brian Groder at the legendary Jazz Gallery in New York and the Digital Media Arts Center in Orlando; with jazz ensemble La Lucha at the renowned Timucua White House; and for the Orlando International Fringe Festival.

-• As the Chair of the Word Play alternative programming stream for The Timucua Arts Foundation, I've presented a diverse series of events, including theater, live video, film; spoken word and poetry; and five World Premieres of my plays.
+• As founder of the Word Play series and former Chair of Alternative Programming for The Timucua Arts Foundation, I presented a diverse series of events, including theater, live video, film; spoken word and poetry; and five World Premieres of my plays.
 In 2019, I was chosen as the only independent producer to participate in an artisitic partnership with the Orlando Science Center for their 2020 exhibit, Pompeii: The Immortal City, with a series of discussions, demonstrations and dinner called Pompeii's Table.
 I have been an Associate Artist in residence at the Atlantic Center for the Arts three times, with Samuel R. Delany, Douglas Coupland and Cornelius Eady.

 • As producer of the Jazz On Edge series since 2008, I have spotlighted the best of Central Florida's vibrant and creative jazz scene and showcased more than 60 amazing artists to date, in a wide variety of venues.